christophpickl/allfit/README.md

 ## ToDos

+### Going Public

+* improve UI a bit
+  * UI any clickable element with blue rounded background color
+* pimp release script: macos zip, shadowjar zip (maybe windows exe zip?)

 ### High Prio

-* indicate how many workouts reserved in this period for this particular partner
+* include in available, how many workouts reserved in this period for this particular partner
-* remove workout images from table; load them lazily cached; increase sync to 14 days
-    * or: load workouts 14 days in advance (approx 20k) => needs lazy image loading (dynamic load, otherwise heap error!)
+* totally remove workout images (they are not worth it; almost always same as partner anyway)
 * define text search targets (partner/workout, title/description/notes, teacher, ...)

-### Going Public

-* pimp release script: macos zip, shadowjar zip (maybe windows exe zip?)
+* UI BUG: go to partners tab, select partner, select workout, update partner; workout should stay, but is "removed"?!

 ### Medium

+* ad search views: instead checkbox, make "enable/disable slider a la iphone"
+* ad search views: when disabled, make everything transparent; when enabled, make it opaque
+* play sound when sync is done (or say something funny like "sync is done master")
 * add version number to app file manifest
 * luxury: auto release and auto upload (one-click website release)
 * BUG? when click on "visited workouts", no details shown?! (also check if exception is displayed!)